G00387847/funtamentalDataAnalysisProject/README.md

 # funtamentalDataAnalysisProject

-Main porject is on master
+fundamentalDataAnalysisProject is on master branch on main icon

 # Introduction
 ***